rickmanley-nc/laptop-configure/README.md

 ## Remaining Items to Complete

+- Consider adding the following to disable Ansible's host key checking.
+Since we could be redeploying the same hostname/ip multiple times, this makes life easier:
+  - # uncomment this to disable SSH key host checking
+  - host_key_checking = False
 - VPN configuration works fine, but the prompt doesn't work inside of a role.
 Not sure why yet, which is why the run.sh has 2 separate playbooks...main.yml and vpn.yml.
+- Change libvirtd role to use 'virt', 'virt_net', and 'virt_pool' modules.
 - YubiKey configuration.
+- For kickstarting of VMs, current method is to use the Binary DVD and use a kickstart file.
+This works fine, but we could also use 'reposync' to then have the ostree available over HTTP, and still use a kickstart file.
+This would drastically increase the laptop-configure setup time though.
+Need to ponder on if it's just easier to download the ISOs:
   - download RHEL 7.4 ISO and store in /home/rnelson/Images/original
-- download Fedora 27 ISO and store in /home/rnelson/Images/original
+  - download Fedora 27 ISO and store in /home/rnelson/Images/original (this is for Ansible Workshop VM build)
 - include private and public ssh key
 - https://developer.microsoft.com/en-us/windows/downloads/virtual-machines   and convert `qemu-img convert -f vmdk WinDev1710Eval-disk1.vmdk -O qcow2 WinDev1710Eval-disk1.qcow`